Lost Time Injury Frequency

 Note: 200,000 is the base for 100 full-time equivalent workers (working 40 hours per week, 50 weeks per year)

 How are other cities doing?

-Saskatoon's lost time is similar to the average lost time in other Saskatchewan municipalities, but is higher than the overall Saskatchewan industry average.
+Saskatoon's lost time injury frequency is slighting lower than the average for all Saskatchewan municipalities, but is higher than the overall Saskatchewan industry average.
 As the large municipal employer in the province, Saskatoon's lost time has a significant influence on the average for all Saskatchewan municipalities.

 What do we need to do to achieve this target?